 Consider stakeholder management tools that make your engagement process easier.

-Try to ensure you can manage every aspect of your engagement process, therefore reducing the need to use multiple applications and saving you invaluable time and resources in the process.
+Try to ensure you can manage every aspect of your engagement process, reducing the need to use multiple applications and saving you invaluable time and resources.

 Using one system for all your engagement processes will provide you with full visibility of every aspect of your engagement process to all of your team.